-This week, researchers from the Antikythera Mechanism Research Project announced new insights about the mysterious Antikythera mechanism, an unusual artifact that has intrigued archaeologists, classicists, historians, and the public for decades.
-Here are 15 facts about the mechanism, sometimes called “the world’s first computer.”
-Jump right to #12, #13, and #14 for the latest interpretations of this singular object.
+The mysterious Antikythera mechanism, an unusual artifact found in an ancient Greek shipwreck, has intrigued archaeologists, classicists, historians, and the public for decades.
+Here are 15 facts about the strange object, sometimes called “the world’s first computer.”

 The unique bronze-and-wood object was found with a shipload of marble, coins, glassware, and pottery in 1900.
 Since all the other artifacts were more apparently worthy of conservation, the mechanism was ignored until 1951.
 After an additional two decades of study, the first publication on the Antikythera mechanism was made in 1974 by physicist and historian Derek de Solla Price.
 But Price’s work was unfinished when he died in 1983, without having figured out how the device actually worked.